veviurko/EVCP_partially_observable_locations/README.md

 ## Usage
 The example versions of the datasets are available in the [data folder](/data).
-To get the full data used in the paper, [contact us](mailto:grivurko@gmail.com)
+To get the full data used in the paper, [contact us](mailto:g.veviurko@tudelft.nl).

 The experiments from the paper can be replicated by running jupyter notebooks in the notebooks folder.
 The folder [notebooks/run_experiments/](/notebooks/run_experiments) contains create_grid and run_planners notebooks.

-THe notebooks in [create_grid](/notebooks/run_experiments/0.create_grids) are used to create grid topologies and corresponding scenarios which are then used in the simulations.
+The notebooks in [create_grid](/notebooks/run_experiments/0.create_grids) are used to create grid topologies and corresponding scenarios which are then used in the simulations.

 The [run_planners](/notebooks/run_experiments/1.run_planners.ipynb) notebook runs the simulations using different planners on the grids and scenarios obtained by create_grids.